rbc-wm-lab/ML-Full-Stack-Interview/README.md

 By default, Python is the language to be used in the notebook server.
 However, you could also plug-in any other language kernels, such as Java, Scala, JS, etc.

-Apart from language it self, you should also set up a working environment for task B, C, and D. Ideally, you could use this notebook server as your IDE for future tasks.
+Apart from language it self, you should also set up a working environment for task 2, 3.
+Ideally, you could use this notebook server as your IDE for future tasks.
 Have a look at the following tasks, and decide what packages you need.

 ## Task 2: Data Analysis